 Izindaba Zokudla (Conversations about Food) – Innovation in the Soweto Food System is a multi-stakeholder engagement project that aims to create a more sustainable food system in Johannesburg through urban agriculture.

-Promoters: Dr. Naudé Malan, Senior Lecturer, Department of Anthropology and Development Studies, UJ; and Angus Donald Campbell, Senior Lecturer, Department of Industrial Design, UJ
+Promoters: Dr. Naudé Malan, Senior Lecturer, Department of Anthropology and Development Studies, UJ; and Angus Donald Campbell, Head of Department: Industrial Design, UJ

 Funders: SA National Research Foundation (NRF); UJ University Research Committee; and UJ Teaching Innovation Fund

 Dr Malan has been involved in the MetroAg programme after attending the firsts global MetroAg summit in 2010.
 Dr Malan and Mr Campbell attended a subsequent conference in Detroit in 2013 and have since then built a strong relationship with the Global Innoversity members in Detroit.
 Dr Malan conducted a research methodology programme in the Faculty of Art, Design and Architecture starting in 2011 this is where the original impetus to develop this the local project came from.
 From 2011-2013 BTech/Honours and Masters research was undertaken by students in the both the Departments of Anthropology & Development Studies and Industrial Design at UJ that set in motion the project:

 • An Exploratory Ethnography of Urban Farming Practices in Noordgesig, Johannesburg: The Interplay between Food Security and Commercial Cultivation, Wendell Moore, BA Hons Development Studies (2012).

 • Sustainable Access to Food for the Urban Poor in Pretoria: A Study of Household Food Consumption in Mamelodi, Charl van der Merwe, MA Development Studies (2012-).